CalebClauson/schedule-app/README.md

 ## Why I Decided to Make This

 I wanted to make a project that solves a real problem instead of building something random.
-My girlfriend’s job gave me a good example of a system that works, but could probably be easier to use.
+My fiance’s job gave me a good example of a system that works, but could probably be easier to use.

 Using a Google Sheet is simple, but it can become messy when there are a lot of teachers, students, schedule changes, and different teaching locations.
 Since some lessons happen at a center and others happen at parent homes, it would be useful to have a system that can organize schedules clearly and eventually check for conflicts.